 Midsize Truck: Toyota Tacoma

-The Tacoma enters its fourth generation with a ground-up redesign, but it still reigns as the benchmark for what a midsize truck can offer.
-The competition however, is not without merit.
-The Nissan Frontier gives it a run for its money, the Ford Ranger is a surprisingly nice truck, and even Jeep has a competitor in the Gladiator.
+The latest Tacoma kicked off its fourth generation with a ground-up redesign for the 2024 model year, but it still reigns as the benchmark for what 4WD vehicles can offer.
+The competition, however, is not without merit.
+The Nissan Frontier gives it a run for its money, the Ford Ranger is a surprisingly nice truck, and even Jeep offers a competitor in the Gladiator.

 We’re assuming you’re looking at 4WD trucks and have passed on the RWD versions if you’ve gotten this far.
 Depending on the trim, Tacomas may be equipped with the BFGoodrich Trail-Terrain T/A or General Grabber HTS 60, which, for all-season tires, get pretty good marks for winter performance.